Every person you’ve ever met has the potential to help you.

 Don’t ask a favor unless you’ve already been in touch recently.
 It’s a little insulting to contact someone you haven’t talked with in a long time, just to ask a favor.
 This regular contact should be unselfish, sincerely caring how they are.

 Most people are so bad at keeping in touch that they will really appreciate that you do.
-And if you make this a system, it’s really not hard to stay in close touch with hundreds of people.
+And if you make this a system, it’s really not hard to stay in close touch with hundreds or thousands of people.